Having a good understanding of words improves one’s comprehension and understanding of what is being read.

 How to Help Your Child

 We use a variety of effective techniques in our vocabulary and word-finding interventions, with in-depth procedures that involve listening, speaking, and written contexts to help vocabulary development.
+Learn about The Language Literacy Network– the many language components that unify into skilled reading and writing.
+The infographic is attached and may be freely shared –unaltered and for non-commercial purposes.

 Our strategies include: